OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 When you delete a script in Excel, it goes to your OneDrive recycle bin.
 To restore a deleted script, follow the steps listed in [Restore deleted files or folders in OneDrive](https://support.microsoft.com/office/restore-deleted-files-or-folders-in-onedrive-949ada80-0026-4db3-a953-c99083e6a84f).
 Restoring an **.osts** file returns it to the **All scripts** list.

-A deleted script in unshared with the workbook.
-When you restore a script, it does **not** retain it's script access.
+A deleted script is unshared with the workbook.
+When you restore a script, it does **not** retain its script access.
 You will need to share the script again.

 Restored scripts still work as expected with Power Automate flows.
 You don't need to recreate the flow connector.